OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/sample3/README.md

 Create the CustomScriptedSQL Connector
 --------------------------------------

-Description: Generate classes and files necessary to build a custom connector.
-Using those generated files we will build a custom ScriptedSQL connector we will use for the rest of this sample.
+Description: In this section, you generate the classes and files necessary to build a custom connector.
+Using these generated files, you build the custom ScriptedSQL connector that will be used in the rest of this sample.

-1. From sample3/create-connector directory, run the following command using the custom config provided in the sample3/data directory.
+1. From the sample3/create-connector directory, run the following command, using the custom config provided in the sample3/data directory.

    $ cd path/to/openidm/samples/sample3/create-connector
    $ java -jar ../../../tools/custom-scripted-connector-bundler-3.2.0-SNAPSHOT.jar -c ../data/scriptedsql.json

-2. Copy the provided sample scripts into connector src directory; these will become part of the custom connector.
+2. Copy the provided sample scripts into the connector src directory; these will become part of the custom connector.

     $ cp ../tools/* src/main/resources/script/hrdb/

-    if you see reason to modify the scripts provided now is the time to do so.
+   If you need to modify the scripts provided, now is the time to do so.

 3. Build the custom connector.
-You should be in the sample3/create-connector directory
+(You should be in the sample3/create-connector directory.)

     $ mvn install